-(a) The Participants will have R&D programmes directly or indirectly related to the Task within their countries in order to meet the above objectives;
+- The Participants will have R&D programmes within their countries in order to meet the above objectives.

-(b) The Participants will make their best effort to carry out co-operative research work towards reaching the objectives described in paragraph 1(b) above, based on the national R&D programmes referred to in sub-paragraph (a) above;
+- The Participants will carry out co-operative research work towards reaching the objectives described in paragraph 1(b) above, based on the national R&D programme referred to in sub-paragraph (a)

-(c) The Programme of Work undertaken will consist of the following elements:
+- The Programme of Work will comprise the following: